HappySeaFox/sail/EXAMPLES.md

 // image.pixel_format(), and image.pixels() for that.

 // Recommended: finish working with the implicitly allocated SAIL context in this thread
-// and unload all loaded plugins attached to it.
+// and unload all loaded codecs attached to it.
 //
 sail::context::finish();
 ```